31 Jan – Memorial of Saint John Bosco

 It is like a mustard seed which at the time of its sowing in the soil is the smallest of all the seeds on earth; yet once it is sown it grows into the biggest shrub of them all and puts out big branches so that the birds of the air can shelter in its shade

-This week I saw firsthand, the tremendous power of the Holy Spirit as a force for good.
+In 2014, I saw firsthand, the tremendous power of the Holy Spirit as a force for good.
 Atlanta has been hit by one of the worst snowstorms on record.
 Roads are gridlocked, with freeways being reduced to parking lots.
 Schools have been closed with some children trapped, unable to return home.
 A state of emergency has been declared across Georgia, Alabama, Mississippi, Louisiana, North Carolina and South Carolina.
 There are stories all across the news of how people have spent the night in motionless cars and buses, shivering as Snowstorm Leon’s arctic blast blankets the South.

 They say chaos brings out the worst in us and there are all sorts of examples of this, including today’s first reading from 2 Samuel.
 But I’d like to think that chaos also brings out the very best in us.
 Amidst the chaos, Michelle Sollicito, a woman in Marietta, Georgia reached out through Facebook to enable her friends to find help and shelter from the cold.